AlexKluver/Interactive-Lab-Hub/Lab 3/README.md

 ### What worked well about the system and what didn't?
 \*\**your answer here*\*\*
+One part that worked well about the system was that

 ### What worked well about the controller and what didn't?